-Because student numbers remained fairly high throughout the Second World War, the social life of the undergraduates was less seriously affected than in the previous conflict, although rationing made things like tea and sherry parties — formerly staples of student hospitality - impossible.
-The ‘Short Course’ cadets participated fully in all College activities, including any sports still on offer; there was rowing three days a week, the squash court was in regular use, and the Wilberforce Road playing fields were maintained, although from 1941 they were shared with several Cambridge schools, and grazed by sheep during the Long Vac.
-The Debating Society held meetings throughout the War, often discussing issues pertaining to the conflict.
-The Musical Society continued to give concerts, but the Dionysiacs (the College dramatic society) were obliged to sacrifice the timbers of their stage in the Old Library to Civil Defence purposes.
+The social life of the College's undergraduates & 'short course' cadets was less seriously affected than in WWI.
+This was due to student numbers remaining fairly high throughout the war.
+Sadly rationing made things like tea & sherry parties — formerly staples of student events — impossible.
+However, they were able to enjoy any sports still on offer.
+There was rowing three days a week, and the squash court was in regular use.
+The Wilberforce Road sportsground was shared with local Cambridge schools from 1941, and grazed by sheep during the summer vacation.
+The Debating Society held meetings throughout, often discussing issues about the conflict, and the Musical Society were able to continue to give concerts.
+Sadly, the Dramatic Society had to sacrifice the timbers of the Old Library stage for 'Civil Defence Purposes'.

-The number of Emmanuel men killed in the Second World War was slightly higher than the death toll of the previous conflict, some 140 men being killed on active service or as a result of enemy action.
-Most of the servicemen who died were soldiers and airmen, although there were also more than a dozen naval fatalities.
-Eight Medical Officers and two Chaplains to the Forces also lost their lives, and a few men appear to have been killed while carrying out Intelligence work.
-This time there were civilian casualties, too, several men dying in air raids or during attacks on passenger ships.
+The number of graduates killed in WWII was slightly higher than the death toll of WWI.
+Around 140 Emmanuel men were killed on active service, or as a result of enemy action.
+Most who died were soldiers & airmen, although there were also more than a dozen naval fatalities.
+Eight Medical Officers & two Chaplains to the Forces also lost their lives.
+A few appear to have been killed while carrying out Intelligence work.
+There were also civilian casualties too, with several men dying in air raids or during attacks on passenger ships.